kpdecker/carahue/README.md

 ## Mocking

 The image comparison is fairly intollerant of changes to the output, by design.
-Generally to have successful tests over time it's advisable to mock as much data as possible.
+Where possible data should be mocked with static test data to reduce the number of changes due to content.
+When this is not possible, sections of consistently changing data should be ignored in the screenshot output to prevent false positive test failures.

 ## Screenshot Images